Skip to main content

 Click the integration pill

-An orange pill in the editor, or the Connect button on the Connections page, will open a standard sign-in window.
+An orange pill in the editor, or the Connect button on the Capabilities page, will open a standard sign-in window.

 2